Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Methodology

 In this work we have assumed the nominal mission duration which is $\mathrm{T}_\mathrm{obs} = 4~\mathrm{years}$, and we have adopted an SNR threshold of $\rho_\mathrm{thres} = 5$, which is used to classify the DWD binaries as detectable or not.
-We have also adopted the nominal `sciRD' sensitivity levels, which are explained in detail in~\cite{SciRD} and in~\cite{Babak2021mhe}.
+One could adopt the more conservative limit of $\rho_\mathrm{thres}=7$, but we choose to work on and present the more optimistic case scenario following~\cite{crowder2007, Korol2020} and~\cite{blaut}.
+In essence, the main results of this paper would not be greatly affected, other than a small shift on the final model parameters (see below in~\cref{sec:Mass_impact}).
+Additionally, have also adopted the nominal `sciRD' sensitivity levels, which are explained in detail in~\cite{SciRD} and in~\cite{Babak2021mhe}.
 The data are simulated and analyzed directly in the noise orthogonal A and E Time Delay Interferometry (TDI) variables~\citep[][]{tdi, aet}.

 Finally, we should also mention that this technique is based on a few ideal assumptions about the data.
 For example, being based solely on SNR criteria for assessing the detectability of a particular source, we ignore effects like signal overlap.
 At the same time, when a source is characterized as resolvable, we subtract it from the data at {\it true parameter values}, which means that we are left with perfect residuals.
 We also ignore any possible noise non-stationarities, such as gaps, glitches, or other time-variations of the noise PSD.
-Nevertheless, this method is extremely fast, and even if it yields more optimal results than more statistically robust methods, it is a very useful tool to analyze large datasets, such as the DWDs population in this work.
+In a slightly more realistic scenario, we would have to assume longer observation duration, {\it i.e. } $\mathrm{T}_\mathrm{obs} = 6~\mathrm{years}$ with a given duty cycle~\citep{missionduration}, and additionally take into account the presence of data gaps in our analysis.
+This would introduce complications in our simplified scheme here, because we would need to develop an analysis methodology for the treatment of the gaps, such as masking~\citep{dey21}, or gap-filling~\citep{Baghi19}.
+Nevertheless, for the case of monochromatic sources such as the DWD binaries in our work here, the SNR is proportional to the $\sqrt{\mathrm{T}_\mathrm{obs}}$, thus our simplifying approximation of simulating $\mathrm{T}_\mathrm{obs} = 4~\mathrm{years}$ of uninterrupted data is valid at first order~\citep{Korol2020, missionduration}.
+On the other hand, observing data with $\mathrm{T}_\mathrm{obs} = 6~\mathrm{years}$, even with data interruptions, would yield improved estimates on the $\dot{f}$ parameter of the waveform, which describes the evolution of the main emission frequency.
+This in turn would have a positive impact on the estimation of the chirp masses of the binaries (see~\cref{sec:hierarchical} for details), and thus our approximation is more conservative in this regard.
+In the end, being careful about the limitations mentioned above, this method is proven to be extremely fast, and even if it yields more optimal results than more statistically robust methods, it is a very useful tool to analyze large datasets, such as the DWDs population in this work.